fictitiousexistence/bitwarden-at/README.md

 With the variable set, running the "rbw config set" commands will save your profile settings in ~/.config/rbw-\<profileName\>

 Always specify the \<profileName\> when calling the script - ex: bw-at personal or bw-at work The RBW_Profile variable will then be set.
+Bind it to a shortcut!